charlescforgy/time-series-book/chapter_1_introduction/03_analysis_vs_forecasting.md

 # Time Series Analysis vs. Forecasting

-One aspect that time series share with broader data science is that we are interested both in understanding historical patterns and forecasting or predicteing future values[^1].
+One aspect that time series share with broader data science is that we are interested both in understanding historical patterns and forecasting or predicting future values[^1].
 Let's take a look at some of the methods and goals of each.

 ## Analysis